mendix/docs/content/en/docs/appstore/modules/document-generation.md

 ### 1.2 Security

-When deployed to the Mendix Cloud, the cloud service uses the user that was provided in the `Generate as user` parameter to access the requested page.
+When deployed to the Mendix Cloud, the cloud service uses the user which was provided in the `Generate as user` parameter to access the requested page.
 A short-lived security token is used to authenticate each request.
 The lifetime of this token can be configured using the constant `TokenLifetimeInSeconds`.

 The architecture is set up to process every request in a fully isolated context.
 The cloud service creates a request-specific worker instance for every PDF that is generated and sends the result back to the runtime when finished.
 After this, the worker instance is destroyed.